-2 Policy liability adjustments equate to the difference between adjusted policy liabilities and the sum of policy owner retained profits.
+2 Policy liability adjustments equate to the difference between adjusted policy liabilities and the sum of policy liabilities and policyowner retained profits.
 This mainly represents the implicit deferred acquisition costs for the life risk business.

-3 Capital in unregulated entities includes capital in authorised NUHC's such as the Company, consolidated adjustments within a business unit and other diversification adjustment.
+3 Capital in unregulated entities includes capital in authorised NOHCs such as the Company, consolidated adjustments within a business unit and other diversification adjustments.